vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 ```

 You can also run single tests with RSpec line number arguments.
 As the
-`orchestrated` tag is normally excluded, we will also need to include a
+`orchestrated` tag is normally excluded, we also need to include a
 `--tag` argument to override the exclusion:

 ```shell